andresmunozit/node-js-application-development-lfw211/12_WORKING_WITH_STREAMS/working-with-streams.md

 const { Writable } = require('stream')
 const createWriteStream = (data) => {
     return new Writable({
+        // `decodeStrings` is `true` by defaul.
+If that's the case, strings are transformed to
+        // Buffers when writting data (`chunk` inside of the `write` method will be a string).
         decodeStrings: false,
         write(chunk, enc, next) {
             data.push(chunk)